saptarshibasu/aws-study/README.md

 * LBs can scale but not instantaneously – contact AWS for a “warm-up”
 * ELBs do not have a predefined IPv4 address.
 We resolve to them using a **DNS name**
 * **504 error** means the gateway has timed out and it is an application issue and NOT a load balancer issue
 * **Sticky session** - required if the ec2 instance is writing a file to the local disk.
-Traffic will not go to other ec2 instances for the session
+Traffic will not go to other ec2 instances for the session (uses cookie and the validity duration of the cookie is configured at the time of enabling sticky session)
-* **Cross zone load balancing** - If one AZ does not receive any traffic
+* If one AZ does not receive any traffic, check
+  * if **Cross zone load balancing** is enabled
+  * if the AZ is added in the load balancer config
 * **Path Patterns** - Allows to route traffic based on the URL patterns
 * The VPC and subnets need to be specified during configuration
-* Elastic Load Balancing provides access logs that capture detailed information about requests sent to your load balancer
+* Elastic Load Balancing provides **access logs** that capture detailed information about requests sent to your load balancer
-* Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify as compressed files
+* Elastic Load Balancing captures the **access logs** and stores them in the Amazon S3 bucket (that you specify) as compressed and encrypted files
-* Each access log file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it
+* Each **access log** file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it
-* After you add an Availability Zone to the ELB, the load balancer starts routing requests to the registered instances in that Availability Zone.
-Note that you can modify the Availability Zones for your load balancer at any time
+* ALBs are **priced** per http request, Classic ELBs are priced by bandwidth consumption.
+Also ALBs are charged per routing rule.
+For a very high volume of small requests, ALBs can be much more expensive than an ELB

 ## Auto Scaling